Louise Blouin Media

-Louise Blouin Media is an art magazine and book publishing company based in New York City.
-Founded by Louise Blouin, it publishes the magazines Art+Auction, Gallery Guide and Modern Painters.
+Louise Blouin Media was an art magazine and book publishing company based in New York City.
+Founded by Louise Blouin, it published the magazines Art+Auction, Gallery Guide and Modern Painters until 2020.
 It owns Somogy, a French art book publisher, and the databases Art Sales Index and Gordon's.
 Artinfo.com was launched in 2005 and later changed to blouinartinfo.com, which is now defunct.

 History

 LTB Holding Ltd. was set up in 2001 by Louise Blouin.
 Louise Blouin Media was started in 2003.
 A website, artinfo.com, was launched in 2005 and later changed to blouinartinfo.com.
 It has regional editions in Australia, Canada, China, Germany, Hong Kong, Brazil, India, Russia and the United Kingdom.
 The company acquired or started the Art & Auction, Gallery Guide, Museums, Culture+Travel and Modern Painters magazine titles and bought the databases Art Sales Index and Gordon's and the French art book publisher Somogy.

 In 2006 the company closed Spoon magazine, which it had recently bought.
 In 2008, two years after it was started, Culture+Travel was closed down.

 Former Village Voice film critic J. Hoberman began writing for blouinartinfo in 2012.
-As reported in July 2017, blouinartinfo had restructured and downsized after eliminating the entirety of the editorial team based in the United States.
-Blouin charged the company's Indian contractors with generating content, giving them fictional bylines to present the veneer of an international staff.